markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 .. code::

   # Here's an example of a TCP Client interface.
 The
-  # target_host can either be an IP address or a hostname.
+  # target_host can be a hostname or an IPv4 or IPv6 address.

   [[TCP Client Interface]]
     type = TCPClientInterface